|

 Audrey's Little Farm may earn a commission after clicking links on this page at no additional cost to you.
 Learn more.

-There is nothing better than walking outside of your own home and picking fresh strawberries right off the vine!
+There’s just nothing better than picking fresh strawberries right off the vine.
+Store-bought berries simply can’t compete!

-They are one of the many fresh fruits that are so much more delicious fresh you will rarely ever catch me buying them from the store.
+Strawberries are one of those fruits that are so much better when homegrown.
+You’ll rarely catch me buying them from the store anymore.

-So let’s learn how to plant strawberries and how they can be the perfect addition to your garden.
+So let’s dive in and learn how to plant strawberries and why they make the perfect addition to any garden.

 Get your free Vegetable Planting Schedule!